gar1t/groktest/examples/fail-fast.md

     >>> 2
     3

-When run with `--failfast` only the first test is executed.
+When run with `--fail-fast` only the first test is executed.